- Search The Registry

 On this date in 1975, "Tiger" Woods was born.
-He is an African and Asian American professional golfer, the first representative of the two races and the youngest golfer, to win a major golf tournament.
+He is a Black and Asian American professional golfer.

 Eldrick "Tiger" Woods, born in Cypress, CA, is a golf prodigy.
 His father Earl Woods taught his son to play golf before the boy could even read.
 His mother, Kutilda Punsawad Woods, comes from Thailand.

 He had recorded two holes-in-one by the age of six.
 By 1996, he possessed a complete and polished game with the power to routinely hit 300-yard drives, and the touch crucial for a solid "short game" (shots closer the hole and putting).
 When Woods decided to leave Stanford University to play professional golf, he had collected many amateur titles.

 Under his belt were six United States Golf Association national championships, a National College Athletic Association championship, and a record-setting three consecutive U.S. Amateur championships.
 Woods successfully joined the professional ranks by winning two of the first seven tournaments he entered.
 In April 1997, Woods won the Masters Tournament, shooting a record-setting 270 and winning by the largest margin in Masters history (12 strokes).
 He also set a handful of unofficial records, including the first African American--Asian American to win a major golf tournament, as well as the youngest Masters winner.